openrails/openrails/Source/Documentation/Manual/intro.rst

 performance are based on a world-class simulation model that takes into account all of the major components of diesel, electric and steam engines.
-This includes elements like friction resistance in curves and tunnels, a very sophisticated steam locomotive physics modeling, many optional curves to define precise locomotive physics, coupler forces and much more.
-It is foreseen that beyond release 1.0 Open Rails will approach the level of physics realism only available in professional simulators.
+This includes elements like friction resistance in curves and tunnels, a very sophisticated steam locomotive physics model, many optional curves to define precise locomotive physics, coupler forces and much more.

 Existing models that do not have the upgraded Open Rails capabilities continue, of course, to perform well.

-In the package of this version also ancillary programs (*tools*) are delivered, including:
+In the package of this version ancillary programs (*tools*) are also delivered, including:

 - Track Viewer: a complete track viewer and path editor
-- Activity Editor: a draft new activity editor to move beyond MSTS
 - Timetable Editor: a tool for preparing Timetables